Closed

 Overview

-The Rangeland Sustainability Program (RSP) offers variable annual funding sourced from grazing rental revenues to support collaborative projects that promote the conservation and long-term sustainability of Alberta’s rangelands.
-Eligible activities include applied research, education and extension initiatives, ecological restoration, tool and strategy development for rangeland sustainability, and stewardship projects implemented by organizations such as academia, Indigenous communities, municipalities, and non-profits.
+The Rangeland Sustainability Program provides funding for collaborative projects that support the conservation and long-term sustainability of Alberta’s rangelands.
+Eligible activities include research, education and extension, tool development, and stewardship projects.

 /100